mbuesch/httun/README.md

 If the application sends mainly only small packets, then this will result in a rather large overhead.
 But if the application can send big packages then the overhead of the HTTP headers and the httun headers is quite small compared to the application payload.

-Throughput of 10 MBit/s is possible.
+Throughput of more than 10 MBit/s is possible.
 But it depends on your application what throughput you can actually get.

 Latency is also much elevated, as compared to direct network connections.
-Expect a latency overhead of about 10 ms to 100 ms.
+Expect a latency overhead of at least 10 ms.

 ## The server - Either FCGI or Standalone